 What Are the Different Types of Damages Awarded in a Civil Case?

-In the context of personal injury law, the term “damages” describes a monetary award for a loss or harm (“tort”) suffered by the injury victim.
+In the context of car accident law, the term “damages” describes a monetary award for a loss or harm (“tort”) suffered by the injury victim.
 However, damages are divided into several categories, each of which serves its own distinct purpose:

 – Economic Damages.
-Economic damages compensate quantifiable expenses and losses, such as the car accident victim’s medical bills or projected income losses while he or she recovers.
+Economic damages cover monetary expenses and losses, such as the car accident victim’s medical bills or projected income losses while he or she recovers.

 – Non-Economic Damages.
-Non-economic damages compensate subjective hardships, such as the pain and suffering caused by a whiplash neck injury.
+Non-economic damages cover subjective hardships, such as the pain and suffering caused by a whiplash neck injury.
 Some states call non-economic damages “general damages.”

 Punitive Damages – Punitive damages are only awarded in cases where evidence shows that the defendant engaged in “gross” (extreme) negligence.
 As the word “punitive” implies, punitive damages are more than just a means of compensating the victim: they are intended to punish the defendant and to prevent the dangerous behavior from happening again.